DKorablin/Plugin.Notify/README.md

 # Notify plugin
-Plugin to create a nifty notify window
+Plugin to create a nifty notification window